• broken image

 Using Discrete Event Stimulation to Improve School Mental Health Services

-Through interviews and focus groups, researchers will analyze qualitative data from participants on, (a) their experiences and knowledge of mental health interventions and assessments, (b) their identification and/or referral of students with mental health concerns, (c) the effectiveness of mental health interventions in schools, and (d) any personal or environmental barriers to using evidence-based interventions and assessments.
-School-based decision-makers (i.e., principals, administration) will be shown the DES software's purpose, how to select assessments and treatments, and how to run the simulation to predict student outcomes.
+Funded by the William T. Grant Foundation, the DES project is focused on the implementation of a DES web-based model to support decision-making and implementation of evidence-based mental and behavioral health supports.
+This 3 year study will include interviews and focus groups to examine school-based decision makers' (a) experiences and knowledge of mental health interventions and assessments, (b) identification and/or referral processes for students with mental health concerns, (c) perceived effectiveness of mental health interventions in schools, and (d) personal or environmental barriers to using evidence-based interventions and assessments.
+Additionally, school-based decision-makers (i.e., principals, administration) will be shown the DES software's purpose, how to select assessments and treatments, and how to run the simulation to predict student outcomes.

 broken image